encord-team/encord-agents/docs/task_agents/examples/index.md

 <!--/codeinclude-->

-And you have an ontology looking like this:
+And you have an ontology that looks like this:

 <figure style="text-align: center">
   <img src="../../assets/examples/tasks_agents/prelabel_video_ontology.png" width="100%"/>
   Project ontology.
 </figure>

-If you then set up a workflow like this one with a pre-labeling agent node before the annotation stage, you will be able to pre-label the tasks with the model predictions.
+By setting up a workflow with a pre-labeling agent node before the annotation stage, you can automatically pre-label tasks using model predictions, streamlining the annotation process.

 <figure style="text-align: center">
   <img src="../../assets/examples/tasks_agents/prelabel_video_workflow.png" width="100%"/>